Navajo-Churro Sheep Association

 About the Navajo-Churro SheepA rare and beautiful breed...

-The Navajo-Churro breed is considered a rare breed.
+The Navajo-Churro breed is considered a critically endangered rare breed.
 The gene pool is presently large enough to maintain the breed type with the diversity of available unrelated lines.
 Fortunately for breeders, a well established network of registered stock is available, scattered throughout the US and Canada.

 These sheep with their long staple of protective top coat and soft undercoat are well suited to extremes of climate.
 Some rams have four fully developed horns, a trait shared by few other breeds of the world.
 The Navajo-Churro is highly resistant to disease, and although it responds to individual attention, it needs no pampering to survive and prosper.
 The ewes lamb easily and are fiercely protective.
 Twins and triplets are not uncommon.
 The flavor of the meat is incomparably superior, with a surprisingly low fat content.